kylesnap/ernest/README.md

 In addition, the
 [nestle](https://github.com/kbarbary/nestle/tree/master) python package
-and an article from J. Buchner provided consistent and clear terminology to describe and organize components of the nested sampling algorithm:
+and an article from J. Buchner provide consistent and clear terminology to describe and organize components of the nested sampling algorithm:

 - Buchner, J. (2023).
 Nested sampling methods. *Statistics Surveys*, 17,